ResidentMario/geoplot/docs/user_guide/Working_with_Geospatial_Data.rst

 for most applications.

 For this reason, state plane coordinate systems remain in use throughout government.
-Similar “speciality coordinate systems” apply in other cases.

 For example, here’s a sample of data taken from the MapPLUTO dataset released by the City of New York:

 .. code:: ipython3